FortAwesome/wordpress-fontawesome/README.md

 See [DEVELOPMENT.md](https://github.com/FortAwesome/wordpress-fontawesome/blob/master/DEVELOPMENT.md) for instructions on how you can run a dockerized WordPress environment and experiment with these examples.

-# Temporary Plugin Name Conflict

-This plugin currently uses the same namespace as [this obsolete plugin](https://wordpress.org/plugins/font-awesome/) in the WordPress Plugins Directory.
-This plugin has not yet been published in the plugins directory, but must be installed manually or by uploading the zip file in this repository.
-It will not clash with that other plugin unless you attempt to install that other plugin.
-However, after installing this plugin--on the plugins page--WordPress may alert you that there is an update available.
-If so, that's only because the update notifier is finding the obsolete plugin by the same name in the directory and suggesting that it is a new version.
-Just ignore that "update available" notification.
-Before we do a final release and publish this plugin to the plugins directory, we'll be giving it a new name.

 # About Shortcodes